IATI/IATI-Extra-Documentation/en/organisation-standard/overview/iati-identifier.rst

 Considerations
 --------------
-When declaring an *iati-identifier* in the **IATI organisation standard** the following should be considered:
+When using the **IATI organisation standard** to declare an *iati-identifier*, the following should be considered:

 * The ``iati-identifier`` must be unique for every ``iati-organisation``.